pquiring/javaforce/projects/jfpbx/readme.txt

 In upcoming releases a secure web server may become required, to support WebRTC.
 See the General Settings page to automatically generate a self-signed key.
-To manually generate the self-signed key using keytool run: keytool -genkey -keyalg RSA -alias jpbxlite -keystore jpbx.key -storepass password -validity 3650 -keysize 2048 -dname "CN=jpbxlite.sourceforge.net, OU=jpbxlite, O=JavaForce, C=CA"
+To manually generate the self-signed key using keytool run: keytool -genkey -keyalg RSA -alias jfpbxlite -keystore jfpbx.key -storepass password -validity 3650 -keysize 2048 -dname "CN=jfpbxlite.sourceforge.net, OU=jfpbxlite, O=JavaForce, C=CA"
-For Windows the keystore is stored in %ProgramData%\jpbxlite For Linux the keystore should be stored in /etc Restart the server and the Web Server will start on the secure port.
+For Windows the keystore is stored in %ProgramData%\jfpbxlite For Linux the keystore should be stored in /etc Restart the server and the Web Server will start on the secure port.
 To create a key for signing by a cert auth, refer to keytool for help.